AdharshKOTN/FTPSecurity/README.md

 It is suggested to launch this program in linux with two terminals.
 You must have the latest version of python3 and simple-crypt (a python library) installed.

+For these two terminals, navigate to the client and server directory, respective to the terminal.

 First launch server.py in cloned terminal with the command: python3 server.py

 Then launch client.py in the other terminal with command: python3 client.py